Living in Seoul as a Digital Nomad: A Complete Guide

 Food in South Korea

-Beer is a popular drink together with Soju (Korean rice “wine”) and Makgeolli (a sweet fermented rice beverage).
+Beer is a popular drink, along with Soju (Korean rice “wine”) and Makgeolli (a sweet fermented rice beverage).
 Personally, I am partial to Soju; it goes well with barbecue and traditional Korean side dishes, and it is effective in keeping your blood sugar down in case you are a diabetic like me.

-Second, as opposed to Western restaurants, you order only the main dish and the alcoholic beverages; the side dishes and table water come by default.
 For instance, if you are in a barbecue place, you choose meat (e.g., beef sirloin).
-Then, the waiter will bring you several side dishes: different kinds of kimchee, probably a tofu dish or noodles, maybe some pieces of crab, a bowl of service soup (it can be hot or cold, with or without noodles, depending on the restaurant) and lots of garlic, hot peppers and leaves (lettuce and grapevine leaves most often).
+Then, the waiter will bring you several side dishes: different kinds of kimchee, probably a tofu dish or noodles, maybe some pieces of crab, a bowl of service soup (it can be hot or cold, with or without noodles, depending on the restaurant) and lots of garlic, hot peppers, and leaves (lettuce and grapevine leaves most often).

 Kimchi and tofu